 Every new playground popping up in Perth seems to be bigger and better than the one before, Shorehaven’s Treasure Island Adventure Playground is no different, although this playground has taken ‘play’ to a whole new and exciting level by creating a real-life treasure island.
-This brand new adventure playground overlooking the Alkimos wreck not only encourages kids to climb, swing and slide, there is also a series of hidden clues, puzzles to solve and treasure to find.
+This adventure playground overlooking the Alkimos wreck not only encourages kids to climb, swing and slide, there is also a series of hidden clues, puzzles to solve and treasure to find.

 There are 6 treasure hunts to embark on at Shorehaven’s Treasure Island, all you need to do is collect your Captain’s Notebook from the sales office and follow the clues inside.

 The first hunt begins at the Aligning Stone, this is a very clever piece, as you peer into one whole you will find the famous Alkimos wreck, the second hole will point you in the direction of your first clue.
 Once you have found your first clue it will lead you towards your next clue until you know the location of the hidden treasure, to complete this treasure hunt you will need your Captain’s Notebook, a piece of A3 paper and crayons – you can bring these from home or collect them from the sales office.

 The second hunt involves finding 12 pieces of equipment lost around the island, as you find each item just tick them off in your Captain’s Notebook.